Mix and Mingle Magic

 - Similarly as the evening guests arrive – magicians for weddings are perfect at introducing guests to one another and providing of close-up magic in small groups which is perfect for those who maybe don’t want to dance or who a loitering around the bar.

-- Duncan’s mix and mingle style also extends as far as table magic.
-This is perfect for the wedding breakfast but, Duncan can seamlessly move between tables and guests and help take the pressure off the catering if there are delays or issues.
+- Max and Duncan’s mix and mingle style also extends as far as table magic.
+This is perfect for the wedding breakfast but, Steve can seamlessly move between tables and guests and help take the pressure off the catering if there are delays or issues.
 You can see a taster of his work here.